 STEP 5.
 Set the Conditions for triggering an alert.

-The Alert will trigger when the query matching the alert definition will be More than/Less than a number of Occurences when compared to the query results of a particular Time Window.
+The Alert will trigger when the query matching the alert definition will be more than/less than a number of occurrences when compared to the query results of a particular time window.

-For example: The query returns for the last hour 180 error logs.
-The same query but in a different timeframe (e.g previous hour) returns 60 error logs.
+For example, a query returns for the last hour 180 error logs.
+The same query but in a different timeframe (e.g. previous hour) returns 60 error logs.
 It means the ratio is 3.
-If the ratio is more than 1, then the alert will be triggered when the threshold was reached.
+If the ratio is more than 1, then the alert will be triggered when the threshold is reached.

 Options include:

-Group By.
-Group your alerts using one or more values that are aggregated into a histogram.
+Group your alerts using one or more aggregated values into a histogram.

 STEP 6.
 Define Notification settings.

-Aggregated Notification.
-By default, a single notification, aggregating all values matching an alert query and conditions, will be sent to your Coralogix Insights screen.
+• Trigger a single alert when at least one combination of the group by values meets the condition.
+A single notification, aggregating all values matching an alert query and conditions, will be sent to your Coralogix Incidents screen.

 STEP 7.
 Set a Schedule.